 On Armistice Day 1918, New Zealand had 58,129 troops in the field, while an additional 10,000 were under training in New Zealand.
 In total, the troops provided for foreign-service by New Zealand during the War represented 10% of its 1914 population between the ages of 20-45.

 The signing of the Armistice is observed annually in New Zealand at 11am on 11 November (the 11th hour on the 11th day of the 11th month).
 Two minutes silence is observed in memory of those New Zealanders who died while serving their country.

-2013 is the 93rd anniversary of the signing of the Armistice and will be marked with a special wreath laying service at the National War Memorial in Wellington starting at 11am.
-Wreath laying ceremonies will also take place across New Zealand.
+The 99th anniversary of the signing of the Armistice was in 2017 and was marked with a special wreath laying service at the National War Memorial.

 In addition to observing Armistice Day, Remembrance Sunday has become a universal time of commemoration when all men and women who died serving their country are commemorated in church services throughout New Zealand.